Wojtuch88/Portfolio-/README.md

 * [Project Scope](#setup)

 ## General info
-* The project involved exploratory testing of an application for adding data to a system.
+* |​-The project involved exploratory testing of an application for adding data to a system.
 I worked in an international team of more than 20 people and reported directly to the Team Test Manager. <u>My role was to conduct exploratory and functional testing to verify the correct operation of the application</u>.
-As part of the project, I developed test cases that covered various use cases. <u>I tested the application in different environments and use conditions, and as a result, my work contributed to the elimination of bugs</u>, which increased the usability of the application to users.
+As part of the project, I developed test cases that covered various use cases. <u>I tested the application in different environments and use conditions, and as a result, my work contributed to the elimination of bugs</u>, which increased the usability of the application to users.-​|

 ## Project Scope
 *  :white_check_mark: Learning about exploratory testing